goncalo-oliveira/rest-client/README.md

 .GetAsync( "users" );
 ```

-Both scoped and non-scoped request instances are reusable and multiple operations can be performed with the same request instance.
+Both scoped and non-scoped request instances are reusable and multiple operations can be performed with the same instance.
 Here's an example on reusing a non-scoped request.

 ```csharp